The Andy Button Scarf crochet pattern works up fast, uses less than two skeins of yarn and is perfect for any crochet experience level.

 The Yarn That’s Perfect for This Scarf

-This crochet scarf works up fast and goes perfectly with the Andy Hand Warmers that I also designed.
-You will be warm this winter with this cozy set for sure!
+When you start crocheting this you are going to love how fast it works up and how perfectly it pairs with the Andy Hand Warmers that I also designed.
+You’ll be set for winter with this cozy crocheted set.

 This crochet scarf is one of my favorite crochet patterns to date and I hope you enjoy making it as much as I enjoyed designing it!
 Scroll on down for the free pattern.

 Crochet Andy Button Scarf Pattern

 - Size J crochet hook 6.00 mm

 - Yarn needle